Running SUSHI

 SUSHI is executed from the command line.
 The general form of the SUSHI execution command is as follows:

-sushi {specification-directory} {options}
+sushi {command} {options}

 where options include the following (in any order):